-The Journal of Surgical Sciences has the aim of developing medical research and supporting the publishing activity of as early as college.
-The initiative was born out of one main reason: the absence of scientific publications for students and young doctors, publications that can integrate the work done by students at medical conferences and scientific surgery sessions.
+The Journal of Surgical Sciences - JSS (ISSN: 2360-3038, ISSN Online: 2457-5364) aims to develop medical research and support the publishing activity of as early as college.
+The initiative was born out of one main reason: the absence of scientific publications from students and young doctors, publications that can integrate the work done by students at medical conferences and scientific surgery sessions.

-The journal is aimed at students in medicine, young surgeons and young academics.
+The journal is also opened to students in medicine, young surgeons and young academics.

-The journal uses single blind review, meaning that the names of the reviewers are hidden from the author.
+The journal uses double blind review, meaning that the names of both reviewers and authors are hidden from each other.

 Submitted articles can be included in one of the four categories below: